-Cleaning and disinfecting are two steps in a process that is designed to help reduce or eliminate germs and viruses on surfaces in your retail space and it is not just a matter of wiping things down with an off-the-shelf cleaner.
+Cleaning and disinfecting are two steps in a process that is designed to help reduce or eliminate germs and viruses on surfaces in your retail space.
 Your staff needs to be trained in how to properly clean and disinfect surfaces.
 It is no longer enough to just send them out with a rag and a bottle of Windex.

-In the midst of a pandemic where the spread of germs and viruses is of great concern, a well-trained cleaning crew can be the difference between a germ-free retail space and a dangerous one.
+In the midst of a pandemic, the spread of germs and viruses is of great concern.
+A well-trained cleaning crew can be the difference between a germ-free retail space and a dangerous one.
 Conversely, a poorly trained cleaning crew can actually do more harm than good.
-Using dirty cleaning cloths and mops in multiple rooms and on multiple surfaces can literally spread germs throughout your retail space, putting you, your staff, and your customers at risk.
+Using dirty cleaning cloths and mops in multiple rooms and on multiple surfaces can literally spread germs throughout your retail space.
+This puts you, your staff, and your customers at risk.

 Retail spaces (especially those with a lot of foot traffic) require constant cleaning.
 High-touch surfaces should be cleaned and sanitized continually throughout the day.
-Door handles, cash registers, credit card machines, shopping carts, and checkout counters are just some of the surfaces that are constantly in contact with people and these are the surfaces most likely to harbor germs and viruses.
+Door handles, cash registers, credit card machines, shopping carts, and checkout counters are just some of the surfaces that are constantly in contact with people.
+Consequently, these are the surfaces most likely to harbor germs and viruses.

-For high-traffic retail spaces, there should be a dedicated cleaner or cleaners that work diligently to ensure cleanliness throughout your store.
+For high-traffic retail spaces, there should be dedicated cleaners that work diligently to ensure cleanliness throughout your store.
 While this will require additional staff and payroll, it is the best way to ensure that your store is safe.
 In the long run, you may find that hiring a day porter or commercial cleaning company is a less expensive and more efficient solution.
-This not only ensures effective cleaning and disinfecting but also instills trust from a customer’s perspective.
+This ensures effective cleaning and disinfecting and instills trust from a customer’s perspective.
 Your patrons will appreciate the fact that you take their health and safety seriously and are actively promoting a safer shopping environment.

 Encourage Good Hygiene

-Not only should your staff be required to follow good hygiene practices like wearing face masks and regular hand washing, but you should also encourage customers to do the same.
+Not only should your staff be required to follow good hygiene practices like wearing face masks and regular hand washing.
+You should also encourage customers to do the same.
 Providing fresh face masks for those who do not have one and placing hand sanitizers throughout your store promotes good hygiene amongst your patrons.
 With the current health threat on everyone’s mind, most patrons will appreciate the fact that you are providing the resources that they need to stay safe.

 Perform Daily Deep Cleanings

 This is where a commercial cleaning company can really help to keep your retail environment safe.
 Daily, after-hours deep cleanings should be a part of any effective cleaning and disinfecting program.
-A qualified commercial cleaning company will have the tools and know-how to thoroughly clean and disinfect your retail space so that you can begin each workday knowing that your environment is clean and germ-free.
+A qualified commercial cleaning company will have the tools and know-how to thoroughly clean and disinfect your retail space.
+You can begin each workday knowing that your environment is clean and germ-free.